tangollama/cis411_lab1/labreports/LAB.md

 3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

-What archictural pattern(s) will you employ to support each of these needs?
+*What archictural pattern(s) will you employ to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
-Justify your answers.
+Justify your answers.*

+The increased demand on the architecture will be too much for exisitng patterns to handle.
+They are not built to handle volume.
+To meet each of the above requirements, we will need to employ several patterns which augment the capabilities of their predacessors.
+First, to handle high-volumes of data and low-latency needs, we will use the **microservice pattern**.
+Microservice architecture allows for scalability not present in Layered or MVC: the whole program doesn't need to be fast, just the parts that are in high-demand.
+Whatever cloud provider that ServeCentral uses can increase resources for critial services as they are needed.
+The second pattern to implement is **Master-Slave** on ServeCentral's databases.
+With multiple parties requiring access to data there should be copies of the data so that research queries do not interfere with core-functionality.
+Furthermore, slave databases could be geographically distributed to provide faster access and greater redundancy.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).